jixjia/call_center_ai/README.md

 ## Contact Center AI Solution with GPT

-This solution demonstrates the application of Microsoft AI and GPT to help solve the challenges of contact center scenarios
+This solution demonstrates the application of Microsoft AI and GPT to help solve challenges common to contact center scenarios

 Author:     Jixin Jia (Gin)
 Created:    2023/03/01
 Version:    1.4

 <hr>

+## Key Features

+1. `Transcribe` conversations in real-time
+2. Simultaneously `translate` into multiple languages
+3. Identify speaker (`diarization`)
+4. Analyze speech `sentiment` in live
+5. `Summarize conversation` and get a glance at important topics

 ## About